Mateus2314/leadpage_SpockBeardBand/README.md

 ## 🚀 Technologies

-This project was developed with the technologies:
+This project was developed with the following technologies:

 - HTML
 - CSS